 What is cholesterol?

 A large part of a normal healthy human body consists of fats and cholesterol.
+A quarter of the brain is cholesterol.
 Almost half of the walls of cells (cellular membranes) are made of cholesterol; saturated fats are another major component of all cells.

 Cholesterol is one of the main healing agents in the body.
 When there is injury or inflammation, cholesterol is produced by the liver and sent to the site for repair work.
 LDL cholesterol is the form in which it is sent to do the healing at the point of inflammation.
 After the healing is completed, it travels back to the liver as HDL cholesterol.
 Cholesterol is essential for the production of healthy new cells where they are needed for repair, replacement or growth.
 This is why cholesterol levels rise after any injury, surgery, dental work, any kind of inflammation, or a bacterial or viral attack.
 After the repair work is completed, the level of blood cholesterol will naturally go down again.

 The medical and pharmaceutical industries push the myth that high levels of cholesterol are dangerous, and the cause of heart disease, arterial disease, strokes and other ailments.
-However, this is not correct, as plenty of research shows that high levels of cholesterol are not good predictors of heart disease, (1,2,3) the situation is just the opposite.
-(24) Most heart attacks and strokes occur in people who do not have elevated cholesterol.
-Blood cholesterol levels above 6 or 7 may sometimes indicate another health condition such as liver malfunction.
+However, this is not correct, as plenty of research shows that high levels of cholesterol are not good predictors of heart disease, (1, 2, 3, 25) the situation is just the opposite.
+(24, 26, 27) Most heart attacks and strokes occur in people who do not have elevated cholesterol.
+High blood cholesterol levels above 6 or 7 mmol/L may sometimes indicate another health condition such as liver malfunction.

 Cholesterol's health and healing properties

-- Healing of injuries, inflammation (17), infections, toxins.
+- Healing of injuries, reducing inflammation (17), and healing infections.
+Clearing many toxins.

 Human breast milk is rich in cholesterol, and again the brain, eyes and developing nervous system of infants need it.
 A three decade study of 3,500 young adults in Brazil not only confirmed the short-term benefits of breastfeeding, but also confirmed the long-term consequences for human populations, showing that breastfed babies are more likely to turn into more intelligent (4 IQ points), well-educated and higher-earning adults.
 (23)